linz/qgis-scriptassistant-plugin/docs/overview.rst

 The test list is constructed by finding any file in the configured test directory with a file name starting with ``test_`` and ending with ``.py``.
 It does not (currently) check folders within the test directory.

-Every time you select the dropdown to the right of the Run Tests button, the test list reloads from the tests directory.
+Every time you select the dropdown to the right of the Test Scripts button, the test list reloads from the tests directory.
 So if you're switching branches in git, you'll always be running the tests from the same branch you've checked out.

 Running a test
 --------------